‘I want to keep my own individuality. I don’t want to be forced to do something I

 The Land Army

-Then, World War Two cast its shadow and like many Londoners, Grace slept on underground
+Then, World War Two cast its shadow over Britain.
+As Grace later put it, ‘You see,

 According to her card in the National Archives, Grace joined on 25 January 1941.